-A version of this article was originally published on the CACE Blog on December 1, 2015.
+Portions of this post previously appeared on the CACE blog of December 1, 2015.

 One of the most compelling and inspirational books I have read in recent years is Archbishop Desmond Tutu’s book, Made for Goodness: and Why This Makes All the Difference, written with his daughter, Rev. Mpho Tutu.